 6. Water Storage

 Are you storing enough water for cooking, cleaning, and your hygiene purposes?
 I haven’t covered this topic much on my blog… we do store water, but I’m not 100% comfortable with my knowledge on it (I’m working on learning more).
 But Skilled Survival has some great tips on how to store water here.

 There may be some important staples you are forgetting in your food storage.
 Many charts around the web show how many grains you need for one person.
 Or this bucket of soup will give you all the nutrients you need.
-Beware with reading into those.
+Beware when reading those.
 Do you really want to be eating oatmeal and beans for 2-3 months when you’re trying to find another job?
 Read about the top 3 food storage mistakes for some more information.